thomvaill/log4brains/packages/web/README.md

 This command will start the web UI in preview mode locally on <http://localhost:4004/>.
 You can define another port with the `-p` option.
-In this mode, the Hot Reload feature is enabled: any change you make to the markdown files is applied live in the UI.
+In this mode, the Hot Reload feature is enabled: any changes you make to the markdown files are applied live in the UI.

 ```bash
 npm run log4brains-preview